gajendrajena/practice-ruby-silu/README.md

 # Attributes and the attr_* method family
  - An attribute is an property of object whose value cand be read and weite through object.

+# Inhritance
+ - In inheritance one class occuipied all the properties of another class.
+ - Single inheritance

+# Class as object and message
+ - Creating a class as object (my_class = Class.new)
+ - class Ticket
+     some_message
+ - Ticket.some_message

+# Module creation
+ - Module creation is same as class creation only difference is in class use class variable and in module use module keyword.
+ -